 - A packed daily schedule filled with collegiate-style stations, drills, and fun games

 - Receive a Nike Basketball Camp t-shirt and other prizes!

 Camp Director Matt Healing

-Matt Healing was named head coach of the men’s basketball program at Pace on March 18, 2015 by Director of Athletics Mark Brown, and enters his third season at the helm of the Setters.
-Prior to Pace, Healing served as the Director of Men's Basketball Operations at Division 1 New Jersey Institute of Technology and as an Assistant Men's Basketball Coach at Vassar College.View Matt Healing's Bio ⟩
+Matt Healing was named head coach of the men’s basketball program at Pace on March 18, 2015 by Director of Athletics Mark Brown, and enters his fourth season at the helm of the Setters in 2018-19.
+Prior to Pace, Healing served as the Director of Men's Basketball Operations at Division 1 New Jersey Institute of Technology and as an Assistant Men's Basketball Coach at Vassar College.View Matt's Bio ⟩

 Healing’s first recruiting class included a freshman that earned a spot on the Northeast-10 All-Rookie Team and a transfer, Austin Mofunanya, who finished his senior season ranked in the top ten in the league in both rebounding and field-goal percentage.
 Mofunanya (’17) recently signed a professional contract with Udea Algeciras in the LIGA EBA Division in Spain.